Review AI Video Takes and Build Dailies

 Review the take, not the file

-When you’re ready to review generated work as production takes instead of mystery clips, Start Creating in Lotix.
+When you’re ready to review generated work as production takes instead of mystery clips, Sign up free in Lotix.